actualbudget/actual/README.md

 :::
 ```

-If you want to make a reader aware of a cautionary item in your documentation, you can use this.
+If you want to make a reader aware of a cautionary item in your documentation, you can use this:

 ```markdown
 :::caution